kv-22/AI-Powered-Language-Exchange-Partner/README.md

 - Then download llama3.2 by using the "ollama run llama3.2" command in the terminal or command prompt.

-- Navigate to the project directory and download all dependencides by running "pip install -r requirements.txt" in the terminal or command prompt.
+- Navigate to the project directory and download all dependencies by running "pip install -r requirements.txt" in the terminal or command prompt.